MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 ### Quantum Computers

-All of Rigetti's [publicly available QPUs](https://qcs.rigetti.com/qpus) are available through Azure Quantum.
-QPU targets optionally take a `skipQuilc` parameter for skipping the default compilation stage.
+All of Rigetti's publicly available [QPUs](https://qcs.rigetti.com/qpus) are available through Azure Quantum.
 Note that this list is subject to frequent change over time without advance notice.

 #### Aspen-11